 In partnership with: Royal College of Art

 In collaboration with: French Academy in Rome, Embassy of the Kingdom of the Netherlands

 With the support of: Bryan Guinness Charitable Trust, Cochemé Charitable Trust, John S. Cohen Foundation, Israeli Embassy, Delegazione del Québec a Roma

 Media Partners: Artribune, The Architectural Review, Nero

-For further information or comments, please contact the architecture programme curator, Marina Engel
+For further information or comments, please contact the Architecture Consultant, Marina Engel

 Press Office: Meeting Architecture